People

 Supervision

-I am willing to consider to project ideas in relation to any area of crime prevention, security, commercial victimisation, organised crime or money laundering.
+I have supervised a number of PhD projects to completion.
+I am willing to consider to project ideas in relation to any area of violent crime, crime prevention, commercial victimisation or organised crime.
 I am also happy to supervise practice-based PhD projects.

 Teaching